-The Center for Dairy Excellence is fortunate to have nine individuals employed who are passionate about dairy and seeing dairy farm families thrive in Pennsylvania.
-Seven employees are full-time, while two are part-time.
+The Center for Dairy Excellence is fortunate to have eight, full-time individuals employed who are passionate about dairy and seeing dairy farm families thrive in Pennsylvania.
 Keep reading to learn more about each staff member!

 Learn About Each Staff Member:

 Jayne Sebright, Executive Director